family-adaptive-resilience/preparedness-monorepo/README.md

-# Adaptive Resilience for Conventional Nuclear, Electro-Magnetic Pulse, and Space Weather Events
+# Adaptive Resilience for Geopolitical Adverse Conditions, Nuclear, Electro-Magnetic Pulse, and Space Weather Events

 This is a draft document that will be improved over time.
 Pull Requests welcomed.